mathiasbynens/jquery-placeholder/README.md

 ## License

-This plugin is dual licensed under the MIT and GPL licenses, just like jQuery itself.
+This plugin is available under [the MIT license](http://mths.be/mit).

 ## Thanks to…